Email FacebookTwitterMenu burgerClose thin

 Joint brokerages are also at greater risk from creditors.
 If one of the owners of a joint brokerage account encounters trouble with debts and creditors, the joint account could be seized if the creditors come after the assets of one of the individuals.
 That puts the other individual in financial jeopardy.

 On top of it all, joint brokerage accounts require a certain degree of trust .
-If you own a joint account with your spouse and there was a divorce, or if you have a falling out with the other account holder, then you run the risk of one party selling off assets.
+If you own a joint account with your spouse and there is a divorce, or if you have a falling out with the other account holder, then you run the risk of one party selling off assets.
 This could be devastating to family or business relationships.

 Bottom Line

-A financial advisor discusses joint brokerage accounts with a client
+A financial advisor discusses joint brokerage accounts with a client.

 Weigh your options carefully before opening an joint brokerage account.
-If you have any trust issues with a family member or a business partner, there are other ways to be sure the heir of your choice has access to your money if you were to die, like durable powers of attorney or trusts.
+If you have any trust issues with a family member or a business partner, there are other ways to be sure the heir of your choice has access to your money if you were to die.
+For example, durable powers of attorney or trusts.
 If one account holder contributes more to the joint brokerage account than the other, there may be a source of conflict.
 Another source of conflict could reside in the trust each has for the other.

-Tips For Investing
+Tips for Investing

 • Estate planning and planning for your financial future can be complicated.
 SmartAsset has you covered with tons of free online resources.
 For inheritance laws by state and other great estate planning tips, look at SmartAsset’s Estate Planning Guide.